ylorenzana/node-express-api-auth/README.md

 2. User enters credentials, server validates credentials.
 If valid, a random 16 byte token is generated and stored in database along with the user ID of the requesting user
 3. Token is set in a cookie along with the server's response
 4. Client includes cookie on subsequent requests.
 5. Protected endpoints send request through authentication middleware, which checks token received in request to exist in database and have a status of 'valid'.
-Only endpoints that use the authentication in this project are the api/users/me and api/users/logout, to be used as examples of how it would work
+The endpoints that use the authentication in this project are the GET/DELETE api/users/me and PUT api/users/logout.
+Meant to serve as examples of how it would work
 6. To logout, client would send request to api/users/logout with their auth token.
-If token exists and is valid, set its status as 'expired'
+If token exists and is valid, set session status as 'expired'

 ### CSRF Protection